-Producing 12 billion gallons of drinking water and treating 18 billion gallons of wastewater each year, City Utilities is an industry leader serving the Fort Wayne Region.

-Our Utility serves more than 300,000 residents in communities throughout Allen and adjacent counties, operates a water filtration plant and a sewage treatment plant and maintains 3000 miles of underground pipe
+Producing 12 billion gallons of drinking water and treating 18 billion gallons of wastewater each year, City Utilities is an industry leader, serving the Fort Wayne Region.
+Our Utility serves more than 300,000 residents in communities throughout Allen and adjacent counties, operates a water filtration plant and a sewage treatment plant and maintains 3,000 miles of underground pipe.

-As the largest municipally owned provider in the State, 100% of the City Utilities \$205 million budget goes to system capital improvement projects and operations.
-More than 90% of the funds invested in the system and operations goes to Indiana based companies and workers.
+As the largest municipally-owned provider in the State, 100% of the City Utilities' \$205 million budget goes to system capital improvement projects and operations.
+More than 90% of the funds invested in the system and operations go to Indiana-based companies and workers.

-The nationally award winning City Utilities is recognized for high quality water and is committed to providing the community's most vital and essential services that support public safety, promote public safety and creating jobs.
+The nationally award-winning City Utilities is recognized for high quality water and is committed to providing the community's most vital and essential services that support public safety, promote public health and create jobs.